hashicorp/envconsul/README.md

 }
 ```

-The format string is passed to the go formatter and "%s" dictates where the key will go.
+The format string is passed to the go formatter and "{{ key }}" dictates where the key will go.
 This will help filter out the environment when execing to a child-process, for example.

 Debugging
 ---------